INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/class_overview.rst

 different *Regimes*.
-A regime can be considered the 'mode' of the component; at any time, the component will be in a single 'regime', and it is possible to move between regimes.  for example, an integrate-and-fire neuron with an explicit refactory period could be modelled as a component with two regimes, a default regime, where injected current affects membrane voltage, where and a second *refractory* regime where the voltage is fixed to a certain value.
+A regime can be considered the 'mode' of the component; at any time, the component will be in a single 'regime', and it is possible to move between regimes.  for example, an integrate-and-fire neuron with an explicit refractory period could be modelled as a component with two regimes, a default regime, where injected current affects membrane voltage, where and a second *refractory* regime where the voltage is fixed to a certain value.
 This will be further discussed in XX.